 The application of this parable must be understood within the context of the message of Matthew 24–25.
 First, it was a message that Jesus directed to the people of Israel who’d live in the last days before the Lord returns.
 The statement, in 24:13, “but the one who stands firm to the end will be saved,” is a key statement; it refers today to the remnant of people who, because they believe in Jesus, will receive the promised kingdom.

 How this parable applies to the people of Israel is graphic and relevant: Those who’d believe him will be rewarded in his kingdom.
 The basis of their reward would be based on the extent of their wise stewardship of his valuable resources that he graciously entrusted to them.
-Those who became and remained fearful and chose to not believe in him would be rejected and judged harshly.
+Those who became and remained fearful, choosing to not believe in him, would be rejected and judged harshly.
 The message is the same for us today.

 Within this judgment parable we should also see a universal application to all mankind.
 From the time of man’s creation, each individual has been entrusted with valuable resources of time and material wealth.
 Everything we have comes from God and belongs to him.
 As a result, we become responsible for using those resources so that they increase in value.
 We Christians also have at our disposal the most valuable resource of all — the Word of God.
 If we believe and understand him, and apply his Word as good stewards, we become a blessing to others so much so that the value of what we do multiplies.
 There’s no denying it: We’re accountable to the Lord for the God-honoring utilization of his valuable resources.